NH man accused of causing crash after pulling BB gun during road rage incident

 The two cars went their separate ways but both pulled up at the intersection of Merrimack and Maple streets, where one of the drivers, later identified as Joseph Gilman, of Manchester, allegedly pointed a BB gun at the other driver.

-The victim tried to drive away, accelerating quickly, when they accidentally hit another vehicle, police added.
+The victim tried to drive away, accelerating quickly, when they hit another vehicle, surveillance video showed.

 There were no reported injuries.

-Gilman dropped the BB gun and fled but officers tracked him down and placed him under arrest, according to police.
+Gilman dropped the BB gun in the street and fled but officers tracked him down and placed him under arrest, according to police.

 He is scheduled to be arraigned Wednesday in Hillsborough County Superior Court — North on a criminal threatening charge.

-“Don’t try to make eye contact with these people, don’t try to argue with them in any way if you see this seems to be escalating try to go on your way and get out of the situation,” Hamel cautioned.
+“Don’t try to make eye contact with these people,” Hamel cautioned.
+“Don’t try to argue with them in any way if you see this seems to be escalating try to go on your way and get out of the situation.”

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)